-- 2.4 Supercustomer billing and payment applies to Meter Point Administration Number (MPAN)s registered as NHH metered, NHH unmetered or aggregated HH metered.
-The Supercustomer approach makes use of aggregated data obtained from Suppliers using the 'Non Half Hourly Distribution Use of System (DUoS) Report' data flow. - 2.5 Invoices are calculated on a periodic basis and sent to each User for whom we transport electricity through our Distribution System.
-Invoices are reconciled over a period of approximately 14 months to reflect later and more accurate consumption figures. - 2.6 The charges are applied on the basis of the combination of LLFC, PC and SSC assigned to a Meter Point Administration Number (MPAN), and the units consumed within the time periods specified in this statement.
-These time periods may not necessarily be the same as those indicated by the Time Pattern Regimes (TPRs) assigned to the Standard Settlement Configuration (SSC).
+- 2.5 The Supercustomer approach makes use of aggregated data obtained from Suppliers using the 'Aggregated Distribution Use of System (DUoS) Report' data flow. - 2.6 Invoices are calculated on a periodic basis and sent to each User for whom we transport electricity through our Distribution System.
+Invoices are reconciled over a period of approximately 14 months to reflect later and more accurate consumption figures. - 2.7 The charges are applied on the basis of the LLFC assigned to the MPAN, and the units (or kWhs) consumed within the time periods specified in this statement.
+These time periods are not the same as those indicated by the Time Pattern Regime (TPR) assigned to the Standard Settlement Configuration (SSC).
 All LLFCs are assigned at our sole discretion, based on the tariff application rules set out in the appropriate charging methodology or elsewhere in this statement.
-Please refer to the section "Incorrectly Allocated Charges" if you believe the allocated combination or tariff is incorrect.
+Please refer to the section, \incorrectly Allocated Charges' if you believe the allocated LLFC or tariff is incorrect.